Capta1nRaj/mail-passify/README.md

 # What Is Mail-Passify?

 **Note:-** Please refer to the documentation on my GitHub repository in case I missed mentioning something here.
+Documentation for [v2.0.0]()

 ## Demo Link:-